Liquibase Hub Operations

 Each command automatically synchronizes the local DATABASECHANGELOG table with the Liquibase Hub’s database and sends information to a Liquibase Hub Project.
 If the Internet connection is lost or Liquibase Hub doesn’t respond, Liquibase will still execute the commands and will not be blocked by a lack of the Liquibase Hub communication.

-Also, there are two new commands specific to Liquibase Hub functionality:
+Also, there are three new commands specific to Liquibase Hub functionality: